shustikov/pycnget/README.md

 ## TODO

   * decrease error
-  * merge pycnget and readme for apartments
+  * merge, pycnget and readme for apartments